TheHive-Project/Cortex/README.md

 By using Cortex, you won't need to rewrite the wheel every time you'd like to use a service or a tool to analyze an observable and help you investigate the case at hand.
 Leverage one of the several analyzers it contains and if you are missing a tool or a service, create a suitable program easily and make it available for the whole team (or better, [for the whole community](https://github.com/CERT-BDF/cortex-analyzers/)) thanks to Cortex.

 # Cortex and TheHive
 Along with [MISP](http://www.misp-project.org/), Cortex is the perfect companion for [TheHive](https://thehive-project.org).
-Starting from Buckfast (TheHive version 2.10), you can analyze tens or hundreds of observables in a few clicks using one or several Cortex instances depending on your OPSEC needs and security requirements.
+TheHive let you analyze tens or hundreds of observables in a few clicks by leveraging one or several Cortex instances depending on your OPSEC needs and performance requirements.
 Moreover, TheHive comes with a report template engine that allows you to adjust the output of Cortex analyzers to your taste instead of having to create your own JSON parsers for Cortex output.

 # Cortex and MISP
 Starting from Cortex 1.1.1, Cortex can be integrated with [MISP](http://www.misp-project.org/) in two ways: